informalsystems/vdd/lightclient/failuredetector.md

 should be "a possibly old"
 trusted state to increase the likelihood of detecting a fork.

-TODO: Should the text in comments be extracted in a paragraph?

 ```go
 func FailureDetector(hd Header, trustedState TrustedState)  {